Radiation Therapy for Lung Cancer

 The following list includes some of the most common side effects of radiation therapy for lung cancer.
 Remember that the treatment can affect each patient differently, and you may not experience these particular side effects.
 Talk with your radiation oncologist and health care team about what you can expect from your specific treatment.

-- Changes in taste, which can include metallic taste and food aversions.
+- Changes in taste.
+This can include metallic taste and food aversions.
 Although the problem with taste changes typically resolves over time after therapy is ends, it can persist for a year or longer.

-- Loss of hair on your chest.
+- Loss of hair.
+Also called alopecia, hair loss can occur on your chest.
 Hair typically starts to regrow a month or so after treatment.
 However, your hair might not grow back exactly as it was before treatment and for some, the hair loss becomes permanent.

 Long-Term Side Effects

 The side effects discussed thus far tend to occur during treatment up until a few months after treatment.
-Long-term effects can occur months to many years after cancer treatment and the risks vary depending on the areas included in the field of radiation and the radiation techniques that were used, as these continue to develop and improve.
-Some of the potential long-term side effects of radiation to the lung includes:
+Long-term effects can occur months to many years after cancer treatment and the risks vary depending on the areas included in the field of radiation and the radiation techniques that were used.
+Some of the potential long-term side effects of radiation to the lung include:

 - There is a low risk of developing a second cancer in or near the radiation field.
 These are called secondary cancers, and they develop as a result of the exposure of healthy tissue to radiation.
 Modern radiation techniques are designed to limit this exposure, but it is not always possible to prevent all exposure and still achieve the desired outcomes.